kyo1988/Kyo.github.io/_posts/2025-11-08-counterfactual-beauty-score-analysis.md

 ## Governing Thought

-**Counterfactual analysis explored the impact of specific facial changes on overall beauty perception and scientifically demonstrated that subtle changes in the eye area have dramatic effects on beauty perception.**
+**Counterfactual analysis explored the impact of specific facial changes on overall aesthetic preference patterns and scientifically demonstrated that subtle changes in the eye area have dramatic effects on aesthetic perception.**

 **Type: Explanation**